malerba118/perceptron/README.md

 4         0         1         1         1         0         0.500000  0.050000
 ```

-This program also shows that xor is not linearly separable (the program runs forever on xor input because it's impossible for a single perceptron to learn this behavior).
+This program also shows that XOR is not linearly separable (the program runs forever on xor input because it's impossible for a single perceptron to learn this behavior).